 Diode Model Fit

-This tool fits a dataset (perhaps digitized from WebPlotDigitizer (beta or current)) to the Shockley diode equation:
+This tool fits a V–I (voltage vs. current) dataset[1] to the Shockley diode equation:

-SPICE's model is a bit more sophisticated, adding a series-resistance \(R_S\) inside the diode.
+SPICE's model (as well as our model here) adds some sophistication to the \(V_D\) term, accounting for a series-resistance \(R_S\) inside the diode.
 Any current flowing in the diode over this resistance creates its own voltage drop (by Ohm's Law).
 Thus, the total forward voltage \(V_F\) across the diode should be:

-The inverse of this equation is also useful[2]:
+The inverse[4] of this function is also useful:

 This is just a simple calculator to evaluate the above equations.
 Set the diode parameters and temperature in the first table, then change either \(V_F\) or \(I_D\) in the second table to see the other one update.